ShobitSuman/Induction-Program/README.md

 - **Venue:** Department of Applied Science & Auditorium, GNDEC Ludhiana

 ### English Test
-The day began with an english proficiency test to assess the student’s command on the language.
+- The day began with an english proficiency test to assess the student’s command on the language.

 ### Mathematics Test
-Following the English test, a mathematics test was conducted to evaluate the student’s quantitative and analytical skills.
+- Following the English test, a mathematics test was conducted to evaluate the student’s quantitative and analytical skills.

 ### Expert Lecture
 - **Dr. Arashdeep Singh,** Extension Specialist (Food Technology)
   Delivered an Expert Lecture on the topic **“Food: A Pivotal Role in Student's Overall Wellness”**.
-The session emphasized the importance of nutrition, mindful eating, and its     impact on overall well-being and academic performance.

 ## Day 3: Expert Lecture
 ### Date & Time